 - Yellow flame: If your furnace’s burner flame is yellow instead of blue, it may be producing carbon monoxide, which is dangerous to your health.
 Carbon monoxide poisoning causes symptoms such as nose and eye irritation, headaches, disorientation and dizziness.
 If you suspect carbon monoxide poisoning, see your doctor immediately and call a professional to inspect your furnace.

-If your heating system is showing any of these warning signs and you live in the Greater Cleveland area, contact the pros at Stack Heating and Cooling for an inspection and expert advice on repairing or replacing your furnace.
+If your heating system is showing any of these warning signs and you live in the Greater Cleveland area, contact the pros at Stack Heating, Cooling, Plumbing and Electric for an inspection and expert advice on repairing or replacing your furnace.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information, download our free Home Comfort Resource guide.